abdulrahman2018/Business-Analytics-Excel/README.md

 9. **Version Control**: Understanding the importance of version control systems like Git for tracking changes and collaborating on data analysis projects.
 10. **Domain Knowledge**: Acquiring domain-specific knowledge relevant to the data being analyzed, such as understanding business processes or industry trends.

-Feel free to elaborate on any of these points or add more specific insights based on your experience with these projects!